 SO LONG HIGHWAY

-Commuting, for all its annoyances, affords the luxury of being alone with your thoughts for a certain amount of time.
-It provides transition, it is the transition.
+Commuting, for all its annoyances, affords the luxury of being alone with your thoughts for a certain amount of time and it provides transition from one environment to another.

 Commuting may have served a purpose other than feeling like a total time suck.
 It was time to prepare for what awaited you and later, on the way home, to process what happened.
 To start comb through the tangles of the day.
 Acknowledging and finding new ways to transition from home to work to home is important when the commute has been removed from the equation.
 Now the trip from bedroom to living room to computer is the default.